 Commercial Property for sale in Fairfax County VA provides attractive choices in an ever-evolving business world.

 In a market where real estate opportunities change every minute — and we’ve seen them change recently — you need an insider’s guide.
-The FCEDA is here for you with comprehensive, accurate and up-to-date commercial real estate information across each submarket of Fairfax County.
+The FCEDA is here for you with comprehensive, accurate and up-to-date information about Fairfax County commercial real estate.

 Diversity is key, and as the world evolves how we do business, so, too, do the spaces where we conduct that business.
 Fairfax County has additional alternative office spaces for companies that need options.

-The county has more than 39 million square feet of industrial and flex space and average square footage property cost in Fairfax will make it clear why so many companies choose the region.
+The county has more than 39 million square feet of industrial and flex space and the average square footage property cost in Fairfax will make it clear why so many companies choose the region.
 The FCEDA’s team works closely with area real estate specialists to bring you extensive data on commercial space and land.
 Our team has a proprietary database and other market intelligence to help you search among the available commercial properties for your business.

 The Second-Largest Suburban Office Market in the U.S.

 With more than 119 million square feet of space, Fairfax County is the second-largest suburban office market in the U.S. and the largest in the Washington, D.C., area.
 It is also the largest office market in Virginia.

 Fairfax County offers the full range of commercial real estate options.
 All business districts are easily accessible by rail or bus lines.